Jesse Edge

 Jesse Marshall Thompson Edge (born 26 February 1995) is an amateur New Zealand football player who plays in the Swedish amateur Division 1 Norra for IFK Berga.
 Besides New Zealand, he has played in Sweden, the Netherlands, Slovakia, and Italy mainly as an amateur.

 Club career

 He made his professional debut in the Eerste Divisie for Achilles '29 on 20 January 2017 in a game against NAC Breda.

-He then moved in 2018 to the professional club Zeleziarne Podbrezova in the Slovakian Fortuna Liga.
+He then moved in 2018 to the professional club FK Železiarne Podbrezová in the Slovak First Football League.

 Edge left Slovakia in August 2019 after he didn't receive his 300 euros per month salary.
 He then returned to the Netherlands and went on a trial with DFS, before signing with the club at the end of the month.